ConfederacyOfGaia/Gaia/players-guide.md

 - All feats that give -5/+10 are modified thusly:
   - When targetting a creature with an attack using the weapon type appropriate to the feat, you can use your bonus action to focus your attention on that creature.
 If that weapon attack hits, you may add your proficiency bonus to the damage dealt by that attack.
 - Martial Adept provides 2 superiority dice, instead of 1.
 If you already have superiority dice, the bonus dice are the same shape as the ones you already have.
+- Elemental Adept: The first bullet point becomes: *When you roll damage for a spell you cast that deals damage of the chosen type, you may reroll any 1 and use that result instead.
+You may reroll a number of dice up to your spellcasting modifier.*

 ### Technology Level